alliecatowo/zmk-sofle/docs/docs/troubleshooting.md

 # Troubleshooting Guide

-This comprehensive troubleshooting guide covers common issues and their solutions for the ZMK Eyelash Sofle keyboard.
+This comprehensive troubleshooting guide covers common issues and their solutions for the ZMK AllieCat Sofle keyboard.
 Before contacting support, please work through these solutions systematically.

 ## 🔍 Quick Problem Diagnosis